 Hall of Fame Inductee

-Notice: Uninitialized string offset: 0 in /home/traphof/traphof.org/html/templates/g5_helium/html/com_fabrik/details/inductee/default.php on line 135
+Warning: Uninitialized string offset 0 in /home/traphof/traphof.org/html/templates/g5_helium/html/com_fabrik/details/inductee/default.php on line 135

 Betty Wrestler of Elsmore, Kansas, joined husband Ron on the trapline in 1966 and started registering targets the following year.
 For four decades, the Wrestlers traveled to ATA tournaments throughout the U.S. She learned the sport and improved primarily by practice and observing the best shooters wherever they went.